What Is the First Home Savings Account and How Does It Work?

 What assets can go in an FHSA?

-You could treat it like a savings account and deposit money, but in many cases that could mean missing out on a lot of the benefits of a First Home Savings Account.
-Like an RRSP or a TFSA, an FHSA can hold stocks, mutual funds, bonds, GICs, and other assets, so long as the total contribution remains under the $40,000 lifetime limit.
+You could treat it like a savings account and deposit money, but that would mean missing out on a lot of the benefits of an FHSA.
+Like an RRSP or TFSA, FSHAs can hold a lot of different types of assets.
+The exact options depend on the financial institution, but many let you hold stocks, etfs, bonds, mutual funds, GICs, and other assets, so long as the total contribution remains under the $40,000 lifetime limit.

 Are there penalties for over-contributing to your FHSA?